 Uniswap is open source and functions as a public good.
 There is no central token or platform fee.
 No special treatment is given to early investors, adopters, or developers.
 Token listing is open and free.
 All smart contract functions are public and all upgrades are opt-in.

 This site will serve as a project overview for Uniswap - explaining how it works, how to use it, and how to build on top of it.
-These docs are actively being worked on and more information will be added soon.
+These docs are actively being worked on and more information will be added on an ongoing basis.

 Add support for any ERC20 token using the Uniswap factory